Donate

 Professional Highlights

-Dr. Jennifer Mullan is the author of the book “Decolonizing Therapy: Oppression, Historical Trauma & Politicizing Your Practice,” and is a dynamic and highly sought after international speaker.
-She is also an organizational consultant, teacher, course creator, community builder, and decolonized mental health movement starter.
+Dr. Jennifer Mullan is the author of the national bestselling book “Decolonizing Therapy: Oppression, Historical Trauma & Politicizing Your Practice.”
+She is a dynamic and highly sought after international speaker as well as an organizational consultant, teacher, course creator, community builder, and decolonized mental health movement starter.

 She has been featured in Allure, GQ, The Today Show, Cosmopolitan, and The Calgary Journal; and received ESSENCE magazine’s 2020 Essential Hero Award in the category of Mental Health.